SELF-DIRECTED IRA FAQS

 IRC 4975 also defines disqualified persons as those persons and entities are prohibited from doing business with your IRA.

 Yes, this is permissible but can be a little tricky.
 IRS rules regarding companies taxed as an S-Corporation are forbidden from having IRAs as owners.
-Investments into C-Corporations are certainly possible, as well as investments into companies taxed as a partnership.
+Investments into C-Corporations are certainly possible, as are investments into companies taxed as a partnership.
 However, if you or a disqualified person for your IRA (your spouse, lineal ascendants and descendants) are involved in the management of that private or start-up company, then there could be other prohibitions as well.

-To get more information on investing in private or start-up company, please call us for additional information.
-You are also encouraged to consult a financial professional (like an accountant or CPA) or see IRS Code 4975.
+For more information on investing in a private or start-up company, please call us.
+We also encourage you to consult a financial professional (like an accountant or CPA) or see IRS Code 4975.

 Advanta IRA provides investors complimentary and empowering educational programs (live seminars and online webinars) designed to help you understand real estate investing and the wealth-building potential these assets present.
 Visit our event calendar to find webinars, workshops, and other events where you can learn about acquiring real estate in your IRA.
 Our Advanta OnDemand page has many short videos and recorded webinars that cover all aspects of self-direction.

 The information we provide shows how a self-directed IRA, or real estate IRA, offers you the freedom to invest in real estate related entities such as commercial property, rental properties (single-family and multi-unit), mortgage notes, tax liens, and much more.
 Real estate continues to be an attractive investment option; it is familiar, fairly easy to navigate, and secure.